shamilasudalshana/NFDI4Earth-HM-Ontology/README.md

   - [Schema.org](https://schema.org): For general-purpose descriptions.
 - Built-in support for mapping CSV columns to ontology concepts via custom mapping configuration.

-## 🧪 Example Use Case
+## 🧪 Example Use Case(s)

 The ontology was used to annotate and convert the [LamaH-CE](https://github.com/realwaterresearch/LamaH-CE) dataset to RDF using a custom-built tool called **HydroTurtle**.
 The annotated RDF knowledge graph enabled:

 - Integration of catchment attributes and time series measurements.
 - Execution of SPARQL queries for hydrological analysis.
 - Natural Language Question Answering over RDF data.

+The LamaH-CE Knowledge Graph can be found [here](Zenodo Link), and the scripts for the conversion from CSV to RDF are accessible at [repository](https://github.com/shamilasudalshana/Hydro-NLQA-LamaH-CE)

 ## 🔗 Re-using the Ontology